GeoMOER/moer-mpg-geoai/docs/units/_unit03/unit03-04_assignment_3_1.md

 1. Modify the code in such a way that you can export the self-created polygon as a raster mask and .png images.
 2. Create a map on which the created raster mask is displayed.

-Again put your code and results in an ´Rmarkdown´ file and compile it to a PDF document for upload on ILIAS.
+Again put your code and results in an `Rmarkdown` file and compile it to a PDF document for upload on ILIAS.

 {% endcapture %}
 <div class="notice--success">